konnir/IssarVideos/README.md

 3. **Set up Google Sheets Integration**:

-   a.
-Create a Google Cloud Project and enable the Google Sheets API
+   - Create a Google Cloud Project and enable the Google Sheets API
-   b.
-Create a Service Account and download the JSON credentials file
+   - Create a Service Account and download the JSON credentials file
-   c.
-Share your Google Sheet with the service account email
+   - Share your Google Sheet with the service account email
-   d.
-Set the environment variables:
+   - Set the environment variables:

    ```bash
    export GOOGLE_SHEETS_CREDENTIALS_PATH="/path/to/your/credentials.json"